Faculty and Staff

 |Title:||Assistant Dean for Enrollment Management

 Assistant Dean for Enrollment Management Jennifer Jablonski oversees the admissions process for undergraduate music applicants and directs national recruiting for the University of South Carolina School of Music.
 A comprehensive program, the USC School of Music offers its 500 undergraduate and graduate music majors more than 20 degree programs, including music education, performance, jazz, composition, theory, history and conducting.

 A 1993 graduate of the University of South Carolina Honors College, Jablonski studied journalism and music (saxophone), performing in USC’s Symphonic Band, Wind Ensemble, Left Bank Big Band jazz ensemble, the USC Marching Band and the USC saxophone quartet.
 During her time at Carolina, Jablonski performed at the North Sea Jazz Festival and the Montreux Jazz Festival in Europe with a jazz ensemble that included several USC students.
 She was also part of the USC Symphonic Band that toured Europe in 1989.

 A Lifetime Member of the Carolina Alumni Association, Jablonski was President of the Southwestern Virginia club of the Carolina Alumni Association prior to moving back to South Carolina for the Director of Music Admissions position in 2002.
-She now serves as a Past President of the Richland-Lexington County Club of the Carolina Alumni Association and sits on its Board of Directors.
+She is Past President of the Richland-Lexington County Club of the Carolina Alumni Association and sat on its Board of Directors for 15 years.

-Jablonski has studied saxophone with USC Professor Emeritus Doug Graham, Professor James Houlik (now at Duquesne University), Virginia Tech Professor David Widder and Dr. Paul Bro (now at Indiana State University).
+Jablonski has studied saxophone with University of South Carolina Professor Emeritus Doug Graham, Professor James Houlik (now at Duquesne University), Virginia Tech Professor David Widder and Dr. Paul Bro (now at Indiana State University).